NSION/nsc3/README.md

 #### Setup installation folder:

 - Copy the SSL cert files privkey.pem and fullchain.pem to your home folder.
 As this example $HOME
-- Clone git project from NSION repository
+- Clone git project from NSION SW repository

 #### Gather installation scripts from NSION github: